Traffic, Lights, Noise

 Operating on a daily basis, for just five months a year as the Club plans to do, it is anticipated that the RWC’s peak daily usage will be approximately 3,500 gallons.
-By way of comparison, the daily usage for a nursery, with just one acre of planting, is 11,000 to 22,000 gallons for a full 12 months per year.
+By way of comparison, the daily usage for a nursery, with just one acre of planting, is 11,000 to 22,000 gallons per day for a full 12 months per year.

 Q: Why do we need the RWC?

-A: The RWC will fill a seasonal void and give families a new place for sports and to gather socially in the winter, in an environment similar to summer recreation.
+A: The RWC will fill a seasonal void and give families a new place for recreation and to gather socially in the winter, in an environment similar to summer months.
 Ridgefield has a broad selection of recreational and social options in the summer, including country clubs, golf courses, pool clubs, and parks, while the winter does not.
 It has become increasingly easier to remain indoors throughout the winter given modern electronics, safety concerns with local ponds that do not freeze as often or as thick as they once did, and home rinks being time consuming and expensive to build and maintain.
 The RWC will provide a wintertime gathering place for social, face-to-face interaction while enjoying and experiencing outdoor skating and winter activity.

 Q: Why do we need two ice rinks in town?

 A: In fact, the RWC and the Winter Garden Ice Arena differ significantly based on their respective purposes, missions, business models, and the experiences they offer.

 The Winter Garden Ice Arena is a commercial rink that sells hourly ice time to the general public.